Payrolling: tax employees' benefits and expenses through your payroll

 Class 1A National Insurance contributions (NICs)

-Find more information on how to submit a P11D (b) in CWG5:Class 1A National Insurance contributions on benefits in kind.
+Find more information on how to submit a P11D(b) in CWG5:Class 1A National Insurance contributions on benefits in kind.

 Example: employer wants to payroll the health insurance benefit to their employees.

 They pay £600 per year, per employee for this.
+They tell their employees that they’re going to payroll this benefit.

 Working out the cash equivalent